 "It's so important," Jones said Saturday following the dedication ceremony for the Charles B. Hall Memorial in front of Brazil City Hall.

 Jones is the youngest of Hall's children and lives in Oklahoma City, Okla.
+Until the ceremony, she had never seen her father's hometown.

 Following the unveiling of the monument, Hall's son, Charles T. Hall, spoke.